 The Colorado Association of Wheat Growers is a voluntary dues paying membership association that provides special programs and benefits to dues paying members.
-Benefits include membership in the National Association of Wheat Growers and an exceptional Worker’s Compensation Safety Dividend Program to high-yield, upgraded members.
+Benefits include membership in the National Association of Wheat Growers and makes you eligible to participate in our Worker's Compensation Safety Group.
 The Colorado Association of Wheat Growers represents its members at the state government level, while the National Association of Wheat Growers represents them at the national government level.

 To provide Colorado wheat producers an organization that represents them at the state legislature and Congress at the national level while keeping the producer updated on issues effecting Colorado wheat.

 CAWG is funded through annual dues, sponsorships and contracts